Monroe2662/Monroe2662/README.md

 - 😄 Pronouns: He/Him

-- FUN FACT: I'm studying for my CEH and COMPTIA+ and  preparing for my Microsoft Certified: Azure Security Engineer Associate (AZ-500) exam
+- FUN FACT: I'm studying for my CEH and COMPTIA A+ and  preparing for my Microsoft Certified: Azure Security Engineer Associate (AZ-500) exam